sourcebots/docs/content/api/servo-assembly/ultrasound.md

 title: Ultrasound
 ---

-We noticed many teams used ultrasound sensors to assist the vision system for finer distance measurement.
-So we've built in the mechanisms for reading and measuring distances using ultrasound right into the kit!
+The servo assembly has support for measuring distances using [ultrasound sensors](/kit/servo-assembly/ultrasound), which can provide finer distance measurement than the [vision system](/api/vision).

 ## Reading a distance
 Assuming you wired the _trigger_ pin to pin 6, and the _echo_ pin to pin 7, you can query the distance from the sensor using: